Linear Vs. Logarithmic Charts And Scale

 In trading, it’s important to understand log scale vs linear scale.
 Logarithmic charts are better than linear charts and scales – hands down.
 The difference between linear and logarithmic charts grows bigger as time goes by.
 Thus, log scale is always better than a linear scale.

 We recommend using logarithmic scales as default in your charting.
-Over long time horizons and after huge movement it’s the proper way to display price changes.
-Relative values are much more important than absolute ones!
+Over long time horizons and after massive movement, it’s the proper way to display price changes.
+Relative values are much more critical than absolute ones!

 FAQ: